jtesta/ssh-audit/README.md

 ## ChangeLog

+### v3.2.0 (???)
+ - Expanded filter of CBC ciphers to flag for the Terrapin vulnerability.
+It now includes more rarely found ciphers.

 ### v3.1.0 (2023-12-20)
  - Added test for the Terrapin message prefix truncation vulnerability ([CVE-2023-48795](https://cve.mitre.org/cgi-bin/cvename.cgi?name=CVE-2023-48795)).
  - Dropped support for Python 3.7 (EOL was reached in June 2023).